mohammed0xff/micro-instagram/Version_3.0_Kubernetes_Integration/README-2.md

 ## How to comunicate this to k8s?
 A yaml file? you guessed it!
-Yes, we are going to define our <>
+Yes, we are going to define our services, the desired state for each of them and networking to allow them to comunicate with each other and for us to be able to access them.

 #### First off we need a deployment resource file
 With a deployment to each service we can ensure that each service has its own dedicated pod